CDS-Twitter-project/API-Calls/README.md

 Steps:

 1. Obtain OAUTH credentials from TwitterAPI.
-2. Install python package - Twitter Search.
+2. Install python package - TwitterSearch. (can use pip install)
 3. Add your credentials in the script.